avnet-iotconnect/iotc-gateway-mobile-app/mobile_app_guide.md

 > Check your email SPAM folder if you don't receive the emails after a couple minutes.

 ## 3. Enter Credentials and Choose Environment
-* Return the mobile app home screen and enter your credentials.
+* Return to the mobile app home screen and enter your credentials.
 * Ensure that `console.iotconnect.io (AWS)` is selected as the environment to use and press **Login**.

 ## 4. Update Firmware